-Why yes, and thanks, Kayla for the inspiration for this blog post!
-Green smoothies are having a hey day with all sort of healthy conscious folks hailing their virtues, but are green smoothies good for you really?
+Why yes, and thanks, Kayla, for the inspiration for this blog post!
+Green smoothies are having a hey day with all sorts of healthy conscious folks hailing their virtues, but are green smoothies good for you really?
 Let’s find out…

 What’s all the hype about green smoothies?

 It’s amazing that so much controversy can be stirred up about liquid vegetables in a glass.